sst/guide/_chapters/what-does-this-guide-cover.md

 For the frontend:

-- Setup our project with Create-React-App
+- Setup our project with Create React App
 - Add favicons, fonts, and a UI Kit using Bootstrap
 - Setup routes using React-Router
 - Use AWS Cognito SDK to login and signup users